Bethel High School (Virginia): Athletics

 Bethel's athletic teams are nicknamed "Bruins", and the school colors are green and gold.

-The school won three football state championships in 1974, 1976 and 1992.
-All won by coach "Koz" Kozlowski.
+The school won three football state championships in 1974, 1976 and 1992, with coach "Koz" Kozlowski leading them to each title.

 Former NBA superstar Allen Iverson led Bethel to state championships in both basketball and football.
 He was drafted first overall by the Philadelphia 76ers in the 1996 NBA Draft.
 Iverson is a four-time NBA scoring champion, an 11-time NBA All-Star, and the 2001 NBA MVP.
 In 2003, Bethel honored the former Bruin by retiring his high school basketball jersey.